 Grade 9, Prerequisite: Placement of 1st year students into this course requires approval of Math Department faculty and high school administration and is based on math scores from the HSPT and SMSA Math Placement Test (May).
 This course is designed for the student looking at the advanced math curriculum and gives students the foundation of equation solving, which is the basis for all higher math.
 Students study properties of real numbers; writing, solving and graphing linear equations and inequalities; and solving systems of linear equations and inequalities.
 Students study positive and negative integer exponents, linear growth, and decay functions.
 Students are introduced to quadratic functions, polynomials, and factoring.
-In addition, students will explore ratios and proportions, rational expressions and equations to real life situations and the job market are used throughout the course.
+In addition, students will explore ratios and proportions, rational expressions and equations, division and polynomials, radical expressions and equations as well as connecting algebra to geometry.
+Applications to real life situations and the job market are used throughout the course.